-Answer: Yes likely.
-At least if you’re deficient in the mineral and/or exercise a lot.
+Answer: Yes according to the evidence, zinc is likely to increase testosterone levels.
+This is especially true if you’re deficient in the mineral and/or exercise a lot.
 In the fortunate case where your zinc levels are already saturated, you’ll probably just see increases in DHT, which isn’t a bad thing at all.

 How much zinc can I take?